 So the second that the comedian begins talking again, the audience laughter is immediately shut down.

 Just this one aspect of comedy timing can make the difference between a so-so stand-up comedy set and a great stand-up comedy set.

 I should also mention that comedy timing is relative to the audience in attendance at the stand-up comedy show.

 If a comedian is funny and the audience is bigger, the laughter generated tends to be longer simply due to the size of the audience and the collective contagiousness of laughter.

 The opposite tends to be true with smaller audiences, where the length of laughter generated is not quite as long as with the bigger audiences.

 So for this particular aspect of comedy timing, it will be the experience of the comedian to make adjustments as needed on an audience by audience basis (which is directly influenced by the experience level of the comedian with a wide variety of audiences).

-Having great comedy timing as a comedian is a combination of applied knowledge and experience beyond simply knowing when to start and stop talking when audience laughter occurs (which there is a specific technique for that regardless of audience size).
+So having great comedy timing as a comedian is a combination of applied knowledge and experience beyond simply knowing that you need to start and stop talking relative to the audience laughter generated (which there is a specific technique for that regardless of audience size).